 Stuff gets in the way.
 The more stuff we have, the more time we spend managing it.
 Fewer clothes mean fewer loads of laundry.
-Fewer toys mean less time picking them up at the end of the day.
-Reducing clutter now will keep us from being overwhelmed when the baby comes.
+Fewer toys mean less time picking them up.
+Reducing clutter now will keep us from feeling overwhelmed when the baby comes.

-Because when you’re in survival mode, your brain doesn’t tell you that life would be easier if you quickly washed your large mixing bowl.
+In survival mode, your brain doesn’t tell you that life would be easier if you washed your large mixing bowl.
 Instead, you get out another large mixing bowl and soon have two to wash.
 That is, of course, unless you only have one in the first place.

-Now you might have a legitimate reason to keep two large mixing bowls and that’s a-okay with me.
-Just take some time to see if your stuff is helping you live a better, simpler, more relaxed life or if it’s complicating things.
-Because come newborn time, housework goes on the back burner (where it should be in survival mode).
+You might have a legitimate reason to keep two large mixing bowls and that’s a-okay with me.
+Is your stuff helping you live a better and more relaxed life, or complicating things?
+Come newborn time, housework goes on the back burner (where it should be in survival mode).

 You can let housework go pretty far, but you still have to eat.
 So if at all possible, get some meals into your freezer for the newborn stage.
 Freezer meals don’t have to involve long Saturdays of cooking or intense planning.
 Just double up on some of your favorites as you’re making them.

-Bonus: make up a snack list for when you’re too exhausted to figure out what to snack on.
+Bonus: make up a snack list for when you’re too exhausted to decide what to snack on.

-And don’t forget about preparing smaller spaces.
-When my kiddo was breastfeeding, I made up a couple of nursing baskets with a magazine, burp cloths, nursing pads, etc. and put one in the rooms where I most often nursed.
-This small preparation allowed me to enjoy nursing instead of running around like a mad woman looking for supplies.
+Prepare smaller spaces too.
+When I was breastfeeding, I gathered baskets with magazines, burp cloths and nursing pads.
+I’d put one in the rooms where I most often nursed.
+This small preparation allowed me to enjoy nursing instead of looking for supplies.

 Are there tasks coming in the months after the baby is born that you could do ahead of time?
 For instance, do you send out birthday and anniversary cards to family?
 Fill the cards out early and put sticky notes on the envelopes telling you what date to send them out.

 Don’t be afraid to ask for help.
 Or accept it when it’s offered.
-Meals, childcare for older children, help with housework, rides to doctor’s appointments or just another adult to talk to are a few ways people can help new moms.
+A few ways people can help new moms:

 Just be sure to clarify if you want help or a visit.
 Either way is fine, but it’s useful to clarify expectations.
-And there’s no need to feel guilty if you’re simply not up to chatting or visiting.
+And don’t feel guilty if you’re not up to chatting or visiting.
 Your job is to recover from childbirth and take care of your baby…not to entertain.

-How do you prepare for the unknown?
-Mentally.
-Realize that no matter how smoothly you envision those first few weeks going, something will be different than planned.
+No matter how smoothly you envision those first few weeks going, plans may differ.
 Caring for a newborn is hard work.
-And no matter how much you prepare, there’s no way around being tired.
+And no matter how much you prepare, you can’t avoid feeling tired.
 So relax.
-And enjoy the ride.
-Because there’s nothing else like it.
+And enjoy the ride—because nothing else is like it.